Ski, play, photograph and drink your way through Furano

 Sip wine with the locals

 There's more than wine to this event.
-Eat fresh corn on the cob, pumpkin dumplings, and cheese pancakes.
+Try gourmet food made with local Furano ingredients.
 You can also get into events such as barrel races, barefoot grape stomping, and pumpkin weight guessing contests.